codophilic/Learn-Java/Memory Management.md

 - singleton class in java
 - logging
 - Optional in Java
-- Why Stream API is called api? internal working of it
+- Why Stream API is called api? internal working of it, 2.7.
+Stream of Primitives, custom stream logic

+Functional Programming And Programming Paradigms in Java

+Imperative And Declarative Styles Of Programming